XTrack: Multimodal Training Boosts RGB-X Video Object Trackers

-To further assess the generalization performance of our model, we also conducted experiments on two out-of-distribution datasets including RGBT234 and RGBD2022.

-\textbf{RGBT234:} The RGBT234\cite{rgbt234} dataset is a comprehensive video dataset, including 234 sequences videos for test, encompassing a variety of environmental challenges, including rainy conditions, nighttime scenes, and extreme weather scenarios ranging from cold to hot.
-Results in Tab.~\ref{tab-rgbt234} show that our Xtrack gains clear improvements compared to other methods even in unseen sequences.
+\textbf{RGBT234:} The RGBT234~\cite{rgbt234} dataset is a comprehensive video dataset, including 234 video sequences for testing, encompassing a variety of environmental challenges, including rainy conditions, nighttime scenes, and extreme weather scenarios.
+Results in Tab.~\ref{tab:rgbt} show our consistent improvement over SOTA methods across all the sequences.

-\textbf{VOT-RGBD2022:} The VOT-RGBD2022\cite{vot22} dataset, comprising 127 video sequences, is the latest RGB-D object tracking benchmark.
-We evaluate the performance of our tracking model using accuracy, robustness, and expected average overlap (EAO).
-Results are given in Tab.~\ref{tab-votrgbd}.
-Although our model's performance is not as strong as desired, primarily due to the limited RGB-D training data (150 sequences) compared to RGB-E with 500 sequences and RGB-T datasets with 979 sequences.
-However, as a generalist model, XTrack still demonstrates commendable overall performance.